mdgithub1/md/docs/adr/003-laravel-framework-with-eloquent-orm.md

 ## Consequences

-We wil have a framework/ORM to rapidly build the API.
+We will have a framework/ORM to rapidly build the API.
 The discipline how to create entities/models will not be exact as would be expected.

 **Risk**